- Table of Contents

 Safety Precautions

-Safety is paramount when accessing and working within the roof cavity.
-Professionals are equipped with the necessary gear and knowledge to mitigate risks, including those related to falls, electrical hazards, and exposure to insulation materials.
+Safety is super important when you’re working in the roof cavity.
+Professionals have the right tools and skills to reduce risks, including falls, electrical hazards, and exposure to insulation materials.

 Considerations for Adding New Insulation Over Old Layers